 Then Jesus said to them, “Give back to Caesar what is Caesar’s and to God what is God’s.”
 And they were amazed at him- Mark 12:17 NIV

-Most of Americans were taught two rules regarding politics and religion.
-First, we were taught politics and religion are subjects that inevitably produce tension and discord.
-Therefore, it is bad manners to discuss either subject in a public forum.
-Most Americans were also taught politics and religion are two entirely separate subjects that have no connection whatsoever.
+Most of Americans were taught two rules regarding politics and religion growing up.
+First, we were taught politics and religion are both subjects that inevitably produce disagreement, tension and discord.
+Therefore, it is in poor taste to discuss either subject in social situations.
+We were also taught politics and religion are two entirely separate subjects that have no connection whatsoever.
 Consequently, only ignoramuses combine discussion of the two subjects.

 The ship has more or less sailed on the first rule.

 For better or worse, there are precious few topics off-limits for discussion in our goat rodeo of a society.
 Only weirdos and squares care about tension and discord anymore.
 Truth-be-told, there are actually people who get paid good money to produce and promote all sorts of tension and discord.